Thank you for choosing Block 64’s rapid discovery technology to assist with your project!

 - Active Directory: A domain controller per domain in scope; IP address or FQDN formats are accepted

-- Windows Inventory: A service account that has any two of the following 3 levels of access will accomplish inventory:
+- Windows Inventory: A service account that has the following 3 levels of access will accomplish inventory:

 - Virtual Infrastructure: Read-only administrator credentials for each vCenter Server in scope.